Phileosopher/commonplace/results.md

 4. Something that would attract a large crowd might take 9,300 (300 more).
 5. The greatest player alive may have only attained 9,500 of them (200 more).

+APPLICATION: While adequacy is statistically normal, unusually successful people do a few things to compensate:

+1. Expect that everything will go wrong, and become freakishly good at what they *can* control to compensate.
+2. [Self-educate](education.md) about where [unknown aspects](unknown.md) can come from, and [plan ahead for them](imagination.md).
+3. [Predict](imagination.md) the small margins that can magnify their work the most.
+Those infinitesimally small margins in pretty much any field, over time, create an exponential return.

+FURTHER APPLICATION: To succeed at anything, seek places you can apply an incrementally stronger compounding effect, whether it's in [wealth](power.md), [relationships](people-friends.md), [career](jobs-1_why.md), or whatever.

 Even when we fully [know](understanding.md) simple things, they have a chance of failure.
 The line between success and failure is painfully thin (as little as 1% sometimes), so success is *rarely* [certain](understanding-certainty.md).
 We are always susceptible to fumbling, [miscommunication](language.md), interference, obstructions, fatigue, and distractions.

 We often can't know many other things, many of which can further decrease our chances of success.
 It may be called chances, luck, fate, improbability, or God, but it's [the unknown](unknown.md) as it affects our [purposes](purpose.md).

+APPLICATION: Except for the people who [entertain us](stories-storytellers.md), we tend to imagine ourselves as less capable than we really are.
+This means there's *always* untapped potential within everyone except professional entertainers.

 The result of a successful creation will *always* create more, similar creations by others.
 They may be derivative works or, in the case of [intellectual properties](legal-ip.md) or risks of [civil liberties](people-boundaries.md), a suppressed combination of ideas that form into something else that's considered entirely new.
 Either way, the effective creator starts [trends](trends.md).

+APPLICATION: Usually, throughout history, the [strongest](power.md) ruled, either through keeping their strength or taking it from others.
+In a [free](morality-justice.md) society, though, the most popular rule, often by [taking advantage](purpose.md) of what they have to have the best-looking appearance of [efficiency](purpose.md), [morality](morality.md), or [quality](values-quality.md).
+In that sense, equality is always impossible without removing consequences.
+[Leftism](leftism.md) claims that it can remove consequences and retain [purpose](purpose.md).

 We frequently [imagine](imagination.md) our greatest results happen when we're relatively young, but that's not necessarily true.
 As we mature, our [understanding](understanding.md) scales exponentially, so our greatest mental accomplishments typically happen when we're old, but [before our mind has declined](maturity.md).